Hoanha2101/EVEMASK/PIPELINE/CONTRIBUTING.md

 **EVEMASK Team**
 *Advancing AI Video Processing Technology*

-For questions about this document: contributing@evemask.com
+For questions about this document: evemask.ai@com